jake-chipps/friendometer/_docs/index.md

 ## An Overview of the Ledger Art Curriculum

-This curriculum introduces students to programming physical computational artifacts through an exploration of past and contemporary ledger art by Tribal members of Montana.
+This curriculum introduces students to programming physical computational artifacts through an exploration of past and contemporary ledger art by tribal members of Montana.

 ### Ledger Art
-Students are introduced to the formation of reservations through treaties between the US Government and Tribal Nations.
-Ledger art is explored as an art form that originated on the reservations by using available materials, and students analyze contemporary Montana ledger art through symbolism.
+Students are introduced to the formation of reservations through treaties between the US Government and tribal nations.
+Ledger art is an art form that originated on the reservations by using available materials (the ledgers).
+Students
+analyze contemporary Montana ledger art through symbolism.
 Students begin to consider stories from their lives that they want to represent in the style of ledger art and consider the symbolic representations they will use to convey